A guide to Nashville for history fans

 Visit Belle Meade Plantation

 Continuing the history path, consider exploring the Belle Meade Plantation.
-Through a 45-minute guided mansion tour, you learn about the Harding-Jackson family who occupied the mansion in the 1800s.
-Learn about the five generations of Harding-Jacksons, the staff who worked for them, the importance of dairy and horses to the family.
+Through a 45-minute guided mansion tour, you learn about the Harding-Jackson family, who occupied the mansion in the 1800s.
+Learn about the five generations of Harding-Jacksons, the staff who worked for them, and the importance of dairy and horses to the family.
 You might also choose to learn about the African American families who worked at the plantation through the Journey to the Jubilee tour or taste bourbon through the Bourbon at the Belle Meade tour.
 While the mansion is available to visitors via a guided tour, the rest of the property can be toured on one’s own time.
-Note that no pictures are not allowed inside the mansion.
-The mansion tour also includes complimentary wine tasting and a stop at the ice cream and fudge store.
+Note that no pictures are allowed inside the mansion.
+The mansion tour also includes a complimentary wine tasting and a stop at the ice cream and fudge store.
 Finally, there are also Segway tours available that cover the whole property.

 Belle Meade Plantation in Nashville